Skip to content

 With nodenogg.in being anonymous it was seen by students as an ideal method to be a critical friend, they commented how much the feedback would help them in their own project work.

-The feedback in nodenogg.in of course lead to further examination of their own projects and triggering further improvements.
+The feedback in nodenogg.in lead to further examination of their own projects and triggering further improvements.

 As hand in loomed the students seemed happy and understood what was expected, but as soon as I used nodenogg.in it became clear that was not the case!
-We cleared up a lot overarching concerns, reduced anxiety, a load of stuff we would never have caught without nodenogg.in.
+We cleared up a lot overarching concerns, reduced anxiety, and a bunch of queries we would never have caught without nodenogg.in.

-we had access to an AGENT prototype feature called SleepeR which enabled you to ingest a small set of reading list texts and used a range of ways to compare nodenogg.in notes to surface extracts from the reading list, this enabled students to engage with the reading lists.
+we had access to an AGENT prototype feature called SleepeR which enabled you to ingest a small set of reading list texts and used a range of ways to compare nodenogg.in notes to surface extracts from the reading list.
+Students really engaged directly with the reading lists via conversations captured in the sessions microcosm's.